- 3.9–4.3 in

 Fiercely territorial Blue-gray Gnatcatchers may use vocal displays and postures to chase a rival as far as 70 feet.
 Further resistance by an intruder may provoke midair confrontations, with the two birds climbing steeply, breast-to-breast, snapping at each other.

-- The oldest known Blue-Gray Gnatcatcher was at least 3 years and 3 months old, and estimated to be at least 4 years, 2 months old, when it was caught at a banding station in Pennsylvania and rereleased.
+- The oldest known Blue-Gray Gnatcatcher was a male, and at least 4 years, 2 months old, when it was recaught at a banding station in Pennsylvania and rereleased.

 Blue-gray Gnatcatchers nest and forage in a broad range of wooded habitats across their extensive breeding range.
 Although they shun coniferous forests lacking rich understory growth, they use a range of broadleaf and mixed woodlands from chaparral to mature forests.
 They prefer moist areas, often near habitat edges.
 In the northernmost parts of their range, they nest along rivers and streams or near lakes, particularly in ash, maple, and oak forests.
 In the Southwest, oak and pinon-juniper woodlands, chaparral, and willow and cottonwood woodlands near water all provide habitat.
 Throughout the south-central and mid-Altantic states, they claim territories in upland broadleaf and mixed forests as well as along streams and rivers.
 Farther south, they add swamp forests and pine flatwoods with oak understory.
 They favor the edges of forest gaps, so extensive patch-cut logging can provide abundant habitat.
 Their winter habitats are similarly various from region to region, and may include cypress swamps, citrus orchards, mangroves, savannah with scattered groves, and a range of woodlands from sea level swamp forests to highland oaks.